Generalized Half-Dyon in Weinberg-Salam Theory: Results and Discussion

+This implies that the Type II half-dyon solution contains magnetic charge of $-2n\pi/e$ and distributes along the positive $z$-axis.
+Type II solution clearly differs from the Type I solution which has $+2n\pi/e$ and lies along the negative $z$-axis.
+Fig.~\ref{higgs-typeii} shows the Higgs modulus and its contour of Type II half-dyon solution at $n=1$, $\eta=0.1$.
+Both the magnetic and `magnetic' neutral charges of Type II half-dyons are plotted in Fig.~\ref{magnetic-typeii} which confirms our analysis that the magnetic charges are negative-valued.

+The Type II solutions have the exact same critical value $\eta_c$ as their corresponding Type I solutions, which are $0.5001$, $0.5005$ and $0.1726$ for $n = 1, 2$ and 3 respectively.
+Despite the opposite magnetic charge, both types of solutions share identical values for electric $q_e$ and `electric' neutral $z_e$ charges.
+Comparison of Fig.~\ref{higgs-typei} and Fig.~\ref{higgs-typeii} demonstrates that, in terms of structure, Type II half-dyons are perfect mirror images of Type I half-dyons across the $\rho=\sqrt{x^2+y^2}$ plane.
+These findings imply that the emergence of magnetic monopoles (or dyons) may occur in pairs, hinting at the potential for monopole pair production.

-As stated in Refs. \cite{kn:25,kn:26}, the semi-infinite line singularity of the SU(2) and U(1) gauge potentials along the negative $z$-axis is integrable.
-Also from Fig. \ref{Fig.2}, it is obvious that the weighted energy density $\epsilon_{\scalebox{.6}{\mbox{W}}}$ does not blow up along the negative $z$-axis, nor does it contains singularity anywhere.
-Hence one can calculate the total energy numerically.
-The plots of total electric charge per $n$, $q_e/n$, magnetic dipole moment per $n$ ($\mu_m / n$) and total dimenisonless energy $\tilde{E}/n$ versus $\eta$ are shown in Fig. \ref{Fig.7} (a) - (c).
-In general, the solutions possess a minimum value for $q_e/n$, $\mu_m/n$ and $\tilde{E}/n$ when $\eta = 0$, followed by an (approximately) quadratic increase until they reach their critical values at $\eta = \eta_{c}$.
-Fig. \ref{Fig.7} (d), (e) and (f) shows the plot for $\mu_m / n$ versus $q_e / n$, $\tilde{E} / n$ versus $q_e / n$ and $\mu_m / n$ versus $\tilde{E}/n$.
-Hence overall the half-dyon solutions in Weinberg-Salam model possess almost similar pattern as the half-dyon in SU(2) YMH theory \cite{kn:12}.
+The plots of total electric charge per $n$, $q_e/n$ and magnetic dipole moment per $n$ ($\mu_m / n$) versus $\eta$ are shown in Fig. \ref{Electric-Moment-plot}.
+In general, the solutions possess a minimum value for $q_e/n$ and $\mu_m/n$ when $\eta = 0$, followed by an (approximately) quadratic increase until they reach their critical values at $\eta = \eta_{c}$.
+Hence overall the half-dyon solutions in Weinberg-Salam model possess almost similar pattern as the half-dyon in SU(2) YMH theory \cite{su2-half}.
 This is not surprising since the Weinberg-Salam theory contains the SU(2) group.
-Selected values of $q_e$, $\mu_m/n$ and $\tilde{E}/n$ for the half-dyon configurations are tabulated in Table 1 for $n = 1$ to $n = 3$.
+Selected values of $q_e$ and $\mu_m/n$ for the Type I half-dyon configurations are tabulated in Table 1 for $n = 1$ to $n = 3$.
+For Type II half-dyon, it has exactly the same electric charge, `electric' netural charge, and magnetic dipole moment as Type I half-dyon.
+Hence giving the same graphical behavior.